nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-04-07-javasnipt-help.md

 **macOS, in Safari**: Visit the site you wish to remove.
 Click the {} icon in the toolbar.
 Click the button in the dropdown (if the site is currently in JavaSnipt, this button will be green).
 Click the refresh icon to reload the page.

 **macOS, in JavaSnipt**: Click on the site you wish to remove.
 Press Cmd-Delete or File → Delete from the menu bar.
 If you wish to undo this, use Cmd-Z or Edit → Undo.
 You can select multiple sites for deletion by holding down Shift or Command and clicking on multiple rows.

+### Can you support older OSes?

+JavaSnipt uses SwiftUI features introduced in macOS Big Sur and iOS 13, respectively.
+My AppKit and UIKit skills are not good enough to backport them to older OSes 😅.

 ## Known issues